OpenWater Group

 What is not permitted:

 Disclosing the substance of private or confidential discussions from Mastermind Forums, Give & Get sessions, or other confidential programming.
-You can share that you participated in a great session.
-You cannot share what another Member said, asked, or disclosed during that session.

 Posting recordings, screenshots, or detailed notes from private or confidential sessions on social media, blogs, podcasts, or any public forum.